Hamburg Greeters guided tour to Elbphilharmonie

 ElPhi in numbers

-The large concert hall alone weighs 12,500 tons: it rests 50 meters above the ground on 362 steel springs in two concrete shells.
-Even the toot of the largest ships thus no longer reaches the concert hall.
+The large concert hall alone weighs 12,500 tonnes: it rests in two concrete shells at a height of 50 metres on 362 steel springs.
+Even the sound of the largest ships no longer reaches the concert hall.

-The steel used weighs even more: at 18,000 tons, more than twice as much steel was used as in the Eiffel Tower in Paris.
+The steel used weighs even more: at 18,000 tonnes, more than twice as much steel was used as in the Eiffel Tower in Paris.

 Solid base

-Nearly 1,800 support piles carry the Elbphilharmonie.
-Since the Elbphilharmonie is much heavier than the previous Kaispeicher A, around 650 piles had to be reinstalled.
+The Elbphilharmonie is supported by almost 1,800 piles.
+As the Elbphilharmonie is much heavier than the previous Kaispeicher A, around 650 new piles had to be installed.

 Surfaces and spaces

-The Elbphilharmonie’s glass facade consists of 1,100 individually shaped glass elements and covers an area of about 16,000 square meters, the equivalent of more than two soccer fields.
+The glass façade of the Elbphilharmonie consists of 1,100 individually shaped glass elements and covers an area of around 16,000 square metres, the equivalent of more than two football pitches.

-More than 10,000 tiles were made for the wall cladding in the Great Hall.
+More than 10,000 tiles were made for the wall panelling in the Great Hall.
 They form the “white skin” that ensures an optimal sound experience at every seat.

-By the way, the Great Hall comprises 40,000 cubic meters.
+Incidentally, the Great Hall covers 40,000 cubic metres.

-… between 120 and 400 square meters are located in the downstream front of the Elbphilharmonie.
-Square meter prices between 15,000 and 25,000 euros make the Elbphilharmonie allegedly the most expensive residential building in Germany.
+… between 120 and 400 square metres are located in the Elbphilharmonie’s downstream frontage.
+Prices per square metre of between 15,000 and 25,000 euros allegedly make the Elbphilharmonie the most expensive residential building in Germany.

-…is the escalator up to the Plaza in 37 meters height.
+…is the escalator up to the plaza at a height of 37 metres.

 244 rooms…